Top Volunteer Programs in Australia and New Zealand

 A bigger need in Australasia (and one that can — by extension — be educational and rewarding on a cultural level) is in the area of conservation and nature.

 Conservation Volunteers can connect you with volunteer conservation opportunities throughout Australia and New Zealand that range from day projects which are free to multi-day and multi-week projects where you pay a minimal fee for room and board.
-You can read about an experience in mammal tracking in Australia by Transitions Abroad writer Inger Vandyke here.
+You can read about an experience in mammal tracking in Australia by Transitions Abroad writer Inger Vandyke.

 Finding inexpensive volunteer conservation opportunities in New Zealand can be accomplished with a little bit of searching and vetting for opportunities that fit your budget and preferences.
-Both GoAbroad.com and Transitions Abroad's volunteer section have some good listings of volunteer opportunities that involve planting, wildlife monitoring, surveying, and trail maintenance.
-As with any aggregator of volunteer opportunities, you need to evaluate the organization and experience for yourself, to ensure it fits your needs and adheres to cultural and ethical guidelines you are comfortable with.
+Transitions Abroad's Australasia volunteer section has many listings of volunteer opportunities that involve planting, wildlife monitoring, surveying, and trail maintenance.
+As with volunteer opportunities, you need to evaluate the organization and experience for yourself, to ensure it fits your needs and adheres to cultural and ethical guidelines you are comfortable with.

 WWOOFing (WWOOF being an acronym for “world wide opportunities on organic farms”) is alive and thriving in Australasia, and is a great way to enhance your travel experience with a variety of volunteer experiences that entail free (or highly reduced) accommodation and food expenses in return for your hard work.

 Opportunities for wwoofing extend beyond getting your hands dirty with organic farming though; you can volunteer at retreat centers, in kitchens and cafes, at wineries, in national parks and campgrounds, care for the elderly, and a myriad of experiences that are as varied as the individuals and organizations offering them.